FabienRoger/Image-Classification-With-Little-Data/README.md

 ## How to Use It

-Put around a hundred photos of each class you want the network to be able to distinguish eis separate folders in data/train/ Make sure the numbers of classes in constants.py is the same as the number of folders.
+Put around a hundred photos of each class you want the network to be able to distinguish in separate folders in data/train/ Make sure the numbers of classes in constants.py is the same as the number of folders.
 Put the photos you want to classify in data/test/test/, their classes will be printed by the console.